Alopena/ePortfolio/README.md

 **Description**

 This portfolio is a showcase of my skills, projects, and experience as a Computer Science student.
 It provides an overview of my background, skills, academic achievements, and various projects I have worked on.
-This portfolio demonstrates my proficiency in web development, problem-solving, and algorithm design, with a focus on delivering clean, responsive web experiences.

 **Technologies Used**